★ New Pokemon: Dhelmise | Vaporeon

 |

 This moveset helps Mewtwo X to easily fill up the Mega gauge and evolve, which is the Pokemon's central gameplay.
 Future Sight allows Mewtwo X to drag targets to its position and attack them instead of the Pokemon being the one to get close to them, which is a safer option.
-Teleport allows Mewtwo X's basic attacks to fill up the Mega gauge faster than normal.
-It also gives Mewtwo X an easy tool to set up Future Sight, giving the Pokemon more control over where targets will be pulled.
+Recover allows Mewtwo X to tank damage and convert it to more offense.

 Future Sight and Psystrike are Mewtwo X's primary offensive moves but offer distinct tools.
 Future Sight is mainly a pick-off tool useful during small fights or for hunting opponents since it pulls a target towards Mewtwo X's position.
 It is purely a single-target move and deals significantly lower initial damage.
 However, it has the potential to deal more damage thanks to its post-activation effect.